-How many modern men, I wonder, find a bit of “extra cushioning” on a woman’s midsection appealing, and how many sadly find it appalling?
-Who ARE we, and at what point during our evolution did we take a seriously wrong turn?
+How many modern men, I wonder, find a bit of “extra cushioning” on a woman’s midsection appealing, and how many sadly find it grotesque?
+Who are we, and at what point during our evolution did we take a seriously wrong turn?

 Society has placed a tremendous double-standard burden on females, particularly those in the limelight.
-Women so often feel the need to camouflage and cover up what are often perceived by others as “flaws”.
+Women so often feel the need to camouflage and cover up imperfections often perceived by others as “flaws”.
 The make-up and plastic surgery industries reign supreme as the quintessential examples of preaching this to women.

 From under-eye dark spots to small breasts to postpartum stretch marks, society has evolved to a level of such artificial perfection that these extremely human characteristics are deemed unacceptable.
 How did we arrive at such a place, where bellies have to be flat to be sexy and freckles must be covered by concealer, while “battle wounds” are proudly displayed?